Benbinbin/highlights2json/README.md

 ## How to use

-Visit any one of the websites listed below :point_down: to use this tools:
+Visit one of the websites listed below :point_down: to use this tool:

 :link: https://highlights2json.benbinbin.com